fbpx

 Base Fee

-A base fee is a minimum gas required to add a transaction on the Ethereum blockchain.
-No matter what kind of transaction it is, the demand for it to be included determines the amount of gas needed for a base fee.
+A base fee is the minimum gas required to add a transaction on the Ethereum blockchain.
+The base fee for a transaction, regardless of its type, is determined by the demand for its inclusion, which in turn dictates the amount of gas needed.
 A base fee is also often adjusted due to the number of users on the Ethereum blockchain network.

 Tip

-Tip, also known as a priority fee, is an additional fee that helps speed up your transaction process.
+A tip, often referred to as a priority fee, serves as an extra charge that expedites the progress of your transaction.
 It is referred to as a tip as an incentive for Ethereum miners to confirm your transaction before any other.
 A miner is rewarded with a priority fee when they verify a transaction that includes one.
 They usually begin with a transaction with the most significant tips attached to maximize their profits.

 Why are Gas Fees so Expensive?